 Cognitive Behavioural Therapy (CBT for short) is recommended by the National Institute of Clinical Excellence who advise the NHS, as the best treatment for panic attacks, OCD, social anxiety, health anxiety, generalised anxiety, post-traumatic stress, phobias and depression.

-I offer an initial free consultation on the phone of up to 20 minutes, to see whether what I offer and what you require feel like a good match.
+I offer an initial free consultation on the phone of up to 20 minutes, to see whether what I offer and what you require feels like a good match.
 If following this, we decide I am not the best therapist for your needs, I aim to provide you with some alternative contacts to support you.

 What to expect at your first session